-|First trout of the day before sun rose over mountain peaks|
+|The first trout of the day before sun rose over the Pine Valley Mountain,|

-|Healthy wild brown trout, one of two for the day|
+|A nice little wild brown trout, one of two for the day.
+I really enjoyed|

-(love the golden color and the red spots)
+examining his golden color and red spots.

-|This rainbow attacked the foam grasshopper imitation|
+|This rainbow quickly attacked the foam grasshopper imitation.
+I had|

 great sport swinging these hoppers through the inlet and into the

 Nonetheless, in the course of 200 minutes of fishing I landed eleven trout, but lost or broke off about as many.
 For whatever reason, I experienced a rather high LDR ratio.

 |A typical Pine Valley stocked rainbow trout, heavily spotted and running|

 As much as I enjoy fly angling and writing about it and its related endeavors, I'd still rather be known for my fruits of the Spirit.
 I want to continue to grow healthier fruit and learn more patience and self-control, to exhibit love, kindness, and gentleness to those around me, while growing in my faithfulness that the Lord will provide all that is necessary, and provide it in His timing, not mine.

 |Although it was a rushed trip, this angler was happy...|